 5. Welland Canal Locks, Ontario

 A visit to the scenic Welland Canal Locks takes you through four Ontario cities: St. Catharines, Thorold, Welland and Port Colborne.
-The Welland Canal Parkway Trail is part of the Greater Niagara Circle Route and is a great way to explore the area by bike or by walking.
-Download a map.
+The Welland Canal Parkway Trail is part of the Greater Niagara Circle Route and is a great way to explore the area by bike or on foot.
+View the live locks map.

-Each of the cities the Welland Canal runs through provides viewing platforms and an abundance of other activities.
+Each of the cities through which the Welland Canal runs offers viewing platforms and a variety of other activities.

-The scenic Welland Canal Locks takes you through four Ontario cities.
-Here is a a view of the canal from St. Catharines Ontario.
-Photo: City of St. Catharines.
+The scenic Welland Canal Locks take you through four Ontario cities.
+Here is a view of the canal from St. Catharines, Ontario.
+Photo: City of St. Catharines©

-The first Welland Canal was opened in 1829, with a later extension in 1833 making it 27 1/2 miles in length.
-The route had a total of 40 wooden locks, 110 feet long, 8 feet deep and 22 feet wide.
+- The first Welland Canal was opened in 1829, and a later extension in 1833 increased its length to 27 1/2 miles.
+The route consisted of 40 wooden locks, each 110 feet long, 8 feet deep, and 22 feet wide.

-The second Welland Canal was opened in 1850 to accommodate ships of increased size.
+- The second Welland Canal was opened in 1850 to accommodate ships of increased size.
 This second canal improved upon the capacity of the first one and was rebuilt with stone.
-The number of locks dropped to 27, covering the same length but the size of the lock increase to 150 feet long and 26 1/2 feet wide.
+The number of locks dropped to 27, covering the same length, but the size of the lock increased to 150 feet long and 26 1/2 feet wide.

-The fourth Welland Canal was started in 1913 but was not completed until 1932.
-Delays to the building of the canal were due to material and labour shortage, depression and war.
+- The fourth Welland Canal was started in 1913 but was not completed until 1932.
+Delays in the canal’s construction were due to material and labour shortages, the Great Depression, and war.

 The Welland Canal usually operates from April through to the end of December.

-View of the Welland Canal ships along the pathway in St. Catharines, Ontario.
+View of the Welland Canal ships along the St. Catharines, Ontario pathway.
 Photo: City of St. Catharines.

 6. Trent-Severn Waterway National Historic Site, Ontario

-The Trent-Severn Waterway has two of the world’s highest hydraulic lift locks.
-It also has the only marine railway of its kind in North America.
+The Trent-Severn Waterway has two of the world’s highest hydraulic lift locks and the only marine railway of its kind in North America.

-The historic waterway uses 45 locks to assist boaters through four Ontario regions to navigate 386 km from the Georgian Bay area of Lake Huron to Lake Ontario.
+The historic waterway utilizes 45 locks to assist boaters in navigating through four Ontario regions, spanning 386 km from the Georgian Bay area of Lake Huron to Lake Ontario.

-The Peterborough Lift, Lock 21, is the highest hydraulic lift lock in the world.
-This lock took eight years to built and opened in 1904.
-The lift navigates a height of 65 feet or 19.8 metres.
+- The Peterborough Lift, Lock 21, is the highest hydraulic lift lock in the world.
+It took eight years to build and opened in 1904.
+The lift navigates a height of 65 feet (19.8 meters).

-Lock 36, the Kirkfield Lift Lock, is the second highest hydraulic lift lock in the world rising 49 feet or 15 metres.
+- Lock 36, the Kirkfield Lift Lock, is the second-highest hydraulic lift lock in the world, rising 49 feet (15 meters).

-The Big Chute Marine Railway at Lock 44 actually carries boats up 60 feet or 18 metres.
+The Big Chute Marine Railway at Lock 44 carries boats up 60 feet or 18 metres.

 The entire length of the scenic waterway provides a great recreational playground with endless possibilities.
 It is also part of the Great Loop canal system.

-Cruise boat traveling towards the Peterborough Lift Lock in Fall.
+Cruise boat travelling towards the Peterborough Lift Lock in the Fall.
 View from the upper reach of the Peterborough Lift Lock.
 Trent–Severn Waterway National Historic Site.
-Photo: Parks Canada David Snashall
+Photo: Parks Canada David Snashall©

-Solo female paddler in western tub of the Peterborough Lift Lock in Fall.
+Solo female paddler in the western tub of the Peterborough Lift Lock in the Fall.
 Trent–Severn Waterway National Historic Site.
-Photo: Parks Canada David Snashall
+Photo: Parks Canada David Snashall©

 7. Erie Canal, New York